Sagar-035/Qyrus_Assignment/README.md

 ---

 ## Conclusion
 This app automates the process of generating and executing Python code based on user inputs.
-It enables users to upload CSV files, provide text-based instructions, and get results in real-time.
+It enables users to upload CSV files, provide text-based instructions, and get results.